Homogenization theory of random walks among deterministic conductances

 \subsection{Proof outline}

-We proceed by giving a ``reader's digest'' version of our proofs.
-Our guiding principle is easy to state: The random walk by itself contains enough randomness, and thus ability to induce averaging, to make stochasticity of the conductance configuration redundant.
-A formal statement of this comes in Theorem~\ref{thm-2.1} which asserts that averaging does take place at large temporal scales for observables from the ``point of view of the particle.''
+A ``reader's digest'' version of our proofs opens by the statement of our main guiding principle: The random walk by itself contains enough randomness, and thus ability to induce averaging, to make stochasticity of the conductance configuration redundant.
+A formal version of this comes in Theorem~\ref{thm-2.1} which asserts that averaging does take place at large temporal scales for observables from the ``point of view of the particle.''
 Explicitly, for each~$\omega\in\Omega^\star\cap\Omega_{p,q}$ (with~$p,q$ as in Theorem~\ref{thm-2.4}),

 holds for any~$f\in\Cb(\Omega)$ with~$\Q_\omega$ being related to~$\BbbP_\omega$ as~$\Q$ in \eqref{E:2.6u} is related to~$\BbbP$.

 In stochastic setting, the limit \eqref{E:2.12u} holds~$\BbbP$-a.s.\ thanks to Wiener's Ergodic Theorem and the fact that~$\Q$ is stationary ergodic for the environment Markov chain~$n\mapsto\tau_{X_n}(\omega)$ on~$\Omega$.
 (We also use that~$\BbbP$ and~$\Q$ are equivalent.)
 Since this avenue is not available for us, we instead prove \eqref{E:2.12u} by relying on heat-kernel upper bounds that Andres, Deuschel and Slowik~\cite{ADS16} proved to hold for each~$\omega\in\Omega_{p,q}$; see Proposition~\ref{prop-ADS}.
 (This is where the restriction on~$p$ and~$q$ comes from.)